sst/guide/_chapters/handle-cors-in-serverless-apis.md

 ### Understanding CORS

-There are two things we need to do to support CORS in our Serverless API.
+There are two things we need to do to support CORS in our serverless API.

 1. Preflight OPTIONS requests